 Once you’ve decided that an offshore asset protection trust is the vehicle for you, then you need to select the best jurisdiction.
 Most experts agree that the Cook Islands, where the offshore trust industry began, is the most secure country.
-For more on this, see: Maximum Security with a Cook Islands Asset Protection Trust.
+For more on this, see: Maximum Offshore Safety with a Cook Islands Asset Protection Trust.

 But there are many competing jurisdictions which might fit your personal situation better.
 For example, Cayman Islands, Belize, and Nevis all have solid offshore trust statutes.
 One might chose Cayman because you want to focus your investments on Cayman Island funds.
 Or you might prefer the banks, investment advisors and trustees available in Belize to those of the Cook Islands.